damar-wicaksono/uqtestfuns/docs/development/adding-test-function-implementation.md

 Also notice that in the code above, we store the specifications of the marginals in a list of {ref}`api_reference_input_spec_univdist`.
-Each element of this list is used to create an instance of `UnivDist`.
+Each element of this list is used to create an instance of `Marginal`.

 With that, we have completed the input specification of the Branin function.